qs-lang/ext/Utils/sched/readme.md

 contains expressions that are yielded in time.

-`yield` pushes elements to their respective arrays, `expr` is not changed, however `time` has the actuall timestamp added to it's value, and is later used to determine when-to executed expression from respective SCHEDEXPR array.
+`yield` pushes elements to their respective arrays, `expr` is not changed, however `time` has the current timestamp added to it, so that when it is later used to determine when-to execute expression from respective SCHEDEXPR array.
-`sched` loops throught SCHED array and checks if time has come, to evaluated yielded expressions, if so it does so, and then removes both elements from both arrays.
+`sched` loops throught SCHED array and checks if the time has come to evaluate yielded expression, if timestamp in SCHED is older then current timestamp, then exoression from respective array is evaluated and then both elements are remopved from their arrays.